5 Keys to a Successful Gratitude Practice

 One hundred years BC, Cicero intuited the power of gratitude.
 DeSteno and others are collecting scientific research to confirm it, and billions of practitioners have benefitted in between.

 No matter how busy you might feel, there is always time to slow down and be grateful.
-If you’re grateful to have found this article, please share with someone who could benefit from a gratitude practice.
+And remember, the work only works if you do it.